westerndevs/western-devs-website/source/_posts/2016-08-27-httpclientwrong.md

 }
 ```

+## Here's the Rub
-The using statement is a C# nicity for dealing with disposable objects.
-Once the using block is complete then the disposable object, in this case HTTPClient, goes out of scope and is disposed.
+The `using` statement is a C# nicity for dealing with disposable objects.
+Once the `using` block is complete then the disposable object, in this case `HttpClient`, goes out of scope and is disposed.
 The `dispose` method is called and whatever resources are in use are cleaned up.
 This is a very typical pattern in .NET and we use it for everything from database connections to stream writers.
-Really any object which has external resources that must be clean up uses the IDisposable interface.
+Really any object which has external resources that must be clean up uses the `IDisposable` interface.

+And you can't be blamed for wanting to wrap it with the using.
+First of all, it's considered good practice to do so.
+In fact, the [official docs](https://msdn.microsoft.com/en-ca/library/yh598w02.aspx) for `using` state:

+> As a rule, when you use an IDisposable object, you should declare and instantiate it in a using statement.

+Secondly, all code you may have seen since...the inception of `HttpClient` would have told you to use a `using` statement block, including recent docs on the [ASP.NET site itself](http://www.asp.net/web-api/overview/advanced/calling-a-web-api-from-a-net-client).
+The internet is generally [in agreement as well] (http://stackoverflow.com/questions/212198/what-is-the-c-sharp-using-block-and-why-should-i-use-it).

-But HTTPClient is different.
-Although it implements the IDisposable interface it is actually a shared object.
+But `HttpClient` is different.
+Although it implements the `IDisposable` interface it is actually a shared object.
 This means that under the covers it is [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)) and thread safe.
-Instead of creating a new instance of HTTPClient for each execution you should share a single instance of HTTPClient for the entire lifetime of the application.
-Let's look at why
+Instead of creating a new instance of `HttpClient` for each execution you should share a single instance of `HttpClient` for the entire lifetime of the application.
+Let's look at why.

+## See For Yourself
-Here is a simple program written to demonstrate the use of HTTPClient
+Here is a simple program written to demonstrate the use of `HttpClient`:

 ```
 using System;